The Fluency Blind Spot: What Ofsted Sees That We're Missing

 Strategic Response

 The phonics challenge has been substantially addressed through government policy, commercial programmes, and sector training.
-The fluency challenge requires similar systematic attention.
+The reading fluency challenge in KS1 and KS2 requires similar systematic attention.

 Schools need to ask: what's our evidence that pupils who complete phonics programmes in Year 1 develop automaticity by Year 4?
+Understanding how to assess fluency practically is the essential first step.
 If we can't demonstrate systematic fluency progression for our lowest attainers, we haven't actually solved reading – we've just created literate non-readers who can decode but can't comprehend.

 As Ofsted's evidence shows, the gap between phonics success and reading proficiency isn't accidental.
 It's the predictable result of treating fluency as something that happens automatically rather than something that must be systematically taught.